It's more than just a sport or great workout. In addition to stronger,

 They get to earn stripes on their belt during class and test for a new

 belt every 2 months.

-Our Ninja Juniors class helps students prepare to transition to the
+Our Ninja Juniors class helps our 6-year-old students prepare to transition to the

 JUNIORS - AGE 7-12

 Age 11-15 Young Teen Classes